brson/brson.github.com/beer/_posts/2020-11-28-showdown-bells-two-hearted-ale-vs-dogfish-head-60-minute-ipa.md

 but were disgusting.
 This is the opposite.

-Twho hearted is clearly fruitier.
+Two Hearted is clearly fruitier.
 Aimee still says "grapes".

 The thing that is so great about the BTH is that the hoppy bitterness